 Bree fram

 Bree is passionate about space, service, leadership development, technological advancement, storytelling, and creating inclusive cultures.
-She's a featured speaker, writer, and host of Forged in Fire - LBTQ+ Leadership Development Podcast.
-Her writing has been featured in the New York Times, Washington Post, Military Times, Inkstick, and LGBTQ Nation.
-She is an editor of two books on Transgender Military Service and an author of Forging Queer Leaders: How the LGBTQIA+ Community Creates Impact from Adversity
+She has appeared on national and international media, including ABC and NBC Nightly news, MSNOW, France 24, BBC, PBS News Hour, and NPR.
+Her writing has been featured in the New York Times, Washington Post, Defense One, Military Times, Inkstick, and LGBTQ Nation.
+She is an editor of two books on Transgender Military Service and an author of Forging Queer Leaders: How the LGBTQIA+ Community Creates Impact from Adversity.

-Bree has been married for 20 years to her wife, Peg, and they have two kids.
+Bree has been married for more than 20 years to her wife, Peg, and they have two kids.

 To keep her sane, Bree hikes mountains in the summer and skis down them in the winter.
 If she can't get to the mountains, she's probably trying something nerdy and almost certainly liking it.